Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 ## Setup Variables

-We will first setup variables so that we can keep track of what our host's number is when they call in.
+First, we will setup variables so that we can keep track of what our host's number is when they call in.

 Our variables will allow us to switch context in our flow as well as to ensure we are providing moderator access to our host.

 To setup variables, please drag a "Set Variables" widget from the right pane into the flow graph, then connect the Launch widget "Incoming Call" port into the Set Variables "In" port.